Waitsnake/CVD_Stuff/README.md

 dckGB = 1.0
 ```

-The correction is intentionally simple and directly follows the color differences lost according to the selected simulation model.
+The correction directly follows the color differences lost according to the selected simulation model.

 The resulting color is not immediately hard-clamped.

-Instead, DCK18L applies Soft Compression first.
+Instead, DCK applies additional stabilization stages.

 ---

 ## Soft Compression (SC)

-During practical testing, a major limitation of DCK17L became apparent.

-Strong corrections often caused highly saturated colors to collapse into clipped regions.
+Strong corrections can cause highly saturated colors to collapse into clipped regions.

 For example: